Teresa Saavedra Woorman: Personal life

 Woorman is married to her husband, Matthew, an opera singer, and they live in Bethesda, Maryland.
+She is a member of the LGBTQ community.

 Woorman received national attention during the 2024 Democratic National Convention, one week after being sworn in to the Maryland House of Delegates.
 The camera panned to Woorman during Oprah Winfrey's prime time speech, immediately after Winfrey's reference to JD Vance's remarks regarding "childless cat ladies."
 Many watching the convention live found this humorous, comparing the broadcast's camerawork to the comedic camera pans used on The Wendy Williams Show, resulting in the moment going viral.
 Woorman responded to the moment graciously, confirming on social media that she currently has two cats (Snow White and Oscar), a dog (Gatsby), and no children.
 A few weeks after the convention in September 2024, Winfrey sent Woorman a bouquet of "over 300" roses, a basket of cat toys, a litter vacuum, and a note that said, "Thank you for rising to this moment with grace and humor".

 Woorman is fluent in Spanish, English, French, and Italian.